Wes Craven’s 1991 horror hoot The People Under the Stairs gets collectible Blu-ray release today

 During my 13 years as a correspondent for Fangoria magazine I enthusiastically covered the horror beat in Vancouver, visiting the sets of such destined-to-be-awful films as Halloween: Resurrection and Friday the 13th Part VIII: Jason Takes Manhattan.
 But it wasn't just big-screen projects that I wrote about.
 If there was a horror-related TV series (Poltergeist: The … Continue reading Meeting the men behind Freddy Krueger inside Wes Craven’s Nightmare Cafe

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
+ORIGINALLY PUBLISHED ON AUG.
 25, 1989 By Steve Newton In the original Nightmare on Elm Street, Freddy Krueger stole the show.
-As the new face of evil, Robert Englund's character was mean and menacing, and writer/director Wes Craven played up the unique look and style of Krueger in a film that few … Continue reading Horror review: A Nightmare on Elm Street 5–The Dream Child
+As the new face of evil, Robert Englund's character was mean and menacing, and writer/director Wes Craven played up the unique look and style of Krueger in a film that few people expected to … Continue reading A Nightmare on Elm Street 5 is a visual rollercoaster ride that is more fun than frightening

 Horror review: They

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC.
-5, 2002 The makers of They thought that by throwing the name of horror master Wes Craven around—as in “Wes Craven Presents They”—they would garner interest in the film from the millions of moviegoers who made the Craven-created Nightmare on Elm Street and Scream series so successful.
+ORIGINALLY PUBLISHED ON DEC.
+5, 2002 By Steve Newton The makers of They thought that by throwing the name of horror master Wes Craven around—as in “Wes Craven Presents They”—they would garner interest in the film from the millions of moviegoers who made the Craven-created Nightmare on Elm Street and Scream series so successful.
 But … Continue reading Horror review: They

 Horror review: The People Under the Stairs